qcq/WeChat/README.md

 2. add web spider to grab the e-book from other web site(outer site).
 3. add docker, which can support redis or leveldb or mysql to store the data. **done by docker with postgres**
 4. to the direction of **micro-service architecture** evolution. https://linux.cn/article-7584-1.html
-5. need db as a bridge to communicte between threads, in current situation can use simple *shared data* to communicate with each other, should consider communicate **by DB or micro-service**.
+5. need db as a bridge to communicte between threads, in current situation can use simple *shared data* to communicate with each other, should consider communicate **by DB or micro-service**.  in current stage, alreadt implements the code to store the data to database partly,
 6. in final stage, I am considering packge whole project in one docker image, which can listening incoming message and reponse with outside, behind it exist others container service like database service .etc which can evolute to micro-service platform.

 ## Encountered Problem